 Only 4 miles east of the old city of Jerusalem, in a valley called in Hebrew Emeq HaMatzlevah.
-There is a very old monastery called the Monastery of the Holy Cross or in Arabic Derelem Mussalaben.
-It was built on the site where the wood was taken to build the cross on which Jesus Christ was crucified.
+An ancient monastery called the Monastery of the Holy Cross, or in Arabic, Derelem Mussalaben.
+It was built on the site where the wood was taken to construct the cross on which Jesus Christ was crucified.

-About the tree from which the wood for the True Cross was taken, the ecclesiastical tradition, as well as a very old Syriac manuscript, records that the story begins in the time of the Patriarch Abraham and is linked to the appearance of the Holy Trinity in the form of angels at Mamvri.
+About the tree from which the wood for the True Cross was taken, the pastoral tradition, as well as an ancient Syriac manuscript, records that the story begins in the time of the Patriarch Abraham and is linked to the appearance of the Holy Trinity in the form of angels at Mamvri.
 The tradition says that the Angels left Abraham on three voyages.
-(According to others three assorted seeds) Before they departed for Sodom.
+(According to others, three assorted seeds) Before they departed for Sodom.
 The destruction of Sodom and Gomorrah followed.

-After others by Emperor Justinian (527-565), and after others by Emperor Heraclius (610-641), who after his return from Persia in 628 would have set up his army camp here, bringing with him the wood of the Holy Cross to place it on Calvary.
-So he decided to build a monastery on the spot where he had landed, in honour of the Holy Cross.
-According to existing documents we can say with certainty that this monastery existed at the beginning of the Byzantine period.
+After Emperor Justinian (527-565), and after others by Emperor Heraclius (610-641), who after his return from Persia in 628 would have set up his army camp here, bringing with him the wood of the Holy Cross to place it on Calvary.
+So he decided to build a monastery where he had landed in honor of the Holy Cross.
+According to existing documents, we can confidently say that this monastery existed at the beginning of the Byzantine period.

 Was the True Cross taken as a prize of war?

-The history of the Holy Cross, after the event mentioned above, is however a troubled one.
-Many dates do not agree, and it is very difficult to establish the exact truth.
+However, the history of the Holy Cross after the abovementioned event is troubled.
+Many dates have differing views, and it is challenging to establish the exact truth.

-Catholic sources maintain that, after almost three centuries, in 615, the coffin with the wood of the Holy Cross was taken as a spoil of war by the Persians who invaded and conquered Jerusalem, under the leadership of Cossack Parvis.
-And taken to Ctesiphon.
+Catholic sources maintain that, after almost three centuries, in 615, the coffin with the wood of the Holy Cross was taken as a spoil of war by the Persians.
+They invaded and conquered Jerusalem under the leadership of Cossack Parvis.
+And they were taken to Ctesiphon.
 After 14 years, Emperor Heraclius of Byzantium brought it back to Jerusalem.
-And in 629 he laid it in the Church of the Holy Sepulchre with great honour.
+And in 629, he laid it in the Church of the Holy Sepulchre with great honor.
 On 14 September 630, Patriarch Zacharias raised it in the sight of the faithful.